tensorlakeai/indexify/docs/docs/getting_started.md

 ```

 This YAML file defines three extraction policies:

 1. `entity-extractor`: Extracts named entities from the text
 2. `chunker`: Splits the text into smaller chunks
 3. `wikiembedding`: Creates embeddings for the chunks

 These are the three key extractors are utilized to process and analyze the input content from Wikipedia:

-1. OpenAI Extractor (`tensorlake/openai`): Uses OpenAI’s language models for entity extraction from various input types (text, PDF, images).
-The extractor can be customized with specific system and user prompts to tailor its output.
+1. OpenAI Extractor(`tensorlake/openai`): Uses OpenAI’s LLMs for entity extraction from various input types (text, PDF, images).
+It can be customized with specific system and user prompts to tailor its output.

-2. Chunk Extractor (`tensorlake/chunk-extractor`): Breaks down text into chunks, offering flexibility in chunk size and overlap.
+2. Chunk Extractor(`tensorlake/chunk-extractor`): Breaks down text into chunks, offering flexibility in chunk size and overlap.

-3. MiniLM-L6 Extractor (`tensorlake/minilm-l6`): Generates embeddings of the text chunks for semantic search and retrieval.
+3. MiniLM-L6 Extractor(`tensorlake/minilm-l6`): Generates embeddings of the text chunks for semantic search and retrieval.

 These extractors work in concert to transform raw, unstructured input into processed, indexed, and easily retrievable information, forming the backbone of the Indexify pipeline for tasks such as entity recognition, text segmentation, and semantic embedding.
 You can learn more about different types of available extractors and their usage [here](https://docs.getindexify.ai/apis/extractors/).